oasisprotocol/old-docs/src/web3-intro.md

 If you want to use your Metamask wallet, just use your seed phrase as the `MNEMONIC` when setting up your provider.
 You can obtain your seed phrase by going to Settings > Security and Privacy > Reveal Seed Words.
 You can also send a transaction on a local `oasis chain` network directly from the Metamask interface.
-Just select `Localhost 8545` from the Networks dropdown menu.
-Then, send a transaction like you would normally on the Ethereum network.
+Just select `Localhost 8545` from the Networks dropdown menu, then send a transaction like you would normally on the Ethereum network.

 For any other wallet, just make sure you are able to provide a mnemonic (if you're using an HD wallet), private key, or array of private keys.
+Most wallets will tell you your mnemonic or private key when you first create your account, and/or give you an option to view it later.
+Check your wallet provider's docs to see what options you have.

 Here is an example with a private key, represented as a string (no need to make it a `Buffer`).
 Note that your private key should not have the '0x' in front.